RichCerone/Algorithms/New_Year_Chaos/How_To_Solve.md

 The above formula helps us determine if a chaotic line has been formed by only having to look at a single element and avoid iterating through the whole array.

 If a chaotic line did not form, we still need to determine how many bribes occurred.
 To do this we can use our 0 based array and determine if the largest digit in range is greater than the digit being compared.
 If so, then we increment our bribe by 1.
-This is the equivalent of asking a person on line, if they were bribed by a person in front of them and them saying "yes."
+This is the equivalent of asking a person on line, if they were bribed by a person in front of them, and them saying "yes."

 We can shows this by a step by step example: